strongjz/jamesstrong.dev/content/post/devnexus2019.md

 ---

-At Dev Nexus 2018 my worker at Contino, [Adarsh](http://shahadarsh.com/), and I led a workshop ["Introduction to Kubernetes"](https://devnexus.com/presentations/2999/)
+At Dev Nexus 2018 my co-worker, [Adarsh](http://shahadarsh.com/), and I led a workshop ["Introduction to Kubernetes"](https://devnexus.com/presentations/2999/)

 Introduction to Kubernetes is a hands-on, interactive workshop giving attendees a thorough understanding of the fundamentals of Kubernetes.
 As part of this workshop, you will learn how Kubernetes